sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

       * kubernetes manifest for this feature & device is available.
       * The corresponding container image could be successfully pulled down.

    When the container starts, it calls `system container state <name> up kube`.
-This script makes a request to get activated.
+This script makes a request to get activated, if started by kubernetes for the first time.
 The hostcfgd watch for this request and upon request, do the necessary update and call for service restart.
-This would transparently stop the container running local image and restart the kubernetes's downwloaded image.From here on this feature run on kubernetes deployed image.
+This would transparently stop the container running local image and restart the kubernetes's downwloaded image.
+From here on this feature runs on kubernetes deployed image.

 * The monit could help switch from kubernetes managed to local image, on any failure scenario.